ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

  1.0763652402177477  0.030353720156277037
 ```

-A common place you might accidentally come across this is the
+A common place you might accidentally come across this is when
-following:
+you are creating a Hamiltonian with `AutoMPO`:
 ```julia
 julia> N = 4;